DilumFernando/point_cloud_gen/README.md

 # point_cloud_gen

 ## Build a point cloud generator

-- Point cloud generator app
+- Point cloud generator webapp
-- Project I am working on
+-
+- Train it using the ModelNet10/ModelNet40 datasets